It's Your Choice 2017

-(State and Annuitants only) You and your dependents are not required to enroll in Medicare until you, the subscriber, terminate employment or health insurance coverage as an active employee ceases.
+(State and Annuitants only) ETF does not require you and your dependents to enroll in Medicare until you, the subscriber, terminate employment or health insurance coverage as an active employee ceases.
+(If you or your insured spouse/domestic partner is insured as an active employee under a non-state group plan, enrollment in Medicare may be deferred until retirement from that job.
+However, if you insure a domestic partner, that individual may be subject to a Medicare late enrollment penalty if they do not enroll in Medicare Part B when first eligible.)
 At the time of your retirement, you and your dependents who are eligible for Medicare must enroll for the Part A (hospital) portion and Part B (medical) portion of Medicare.
 When you and/or your dependents enroll in Medicare Parts A and B, your group health insurance coverage will be integrated with Medicare and the monthly premium will be reduced.

 In general, enrollment in Medicare Part D (prescription drug coverage) is voluntary; however, you may pay a penalty if you do not enroll when you are first eligible or are not covered by what Medicare considers creditable coverage.
 Regardless, Medicare Part D coverage is provided by the State of Wisconsin Group Health Insurance Program.
 Additional information about all parts of Medicare can be found in the following questions and answers.